Job search is hard and requires a lot of effort.

 19. I know my interests, what should I do next?

-Instead, if you chase the dollars by doing the job you hate, you are not going to be successful at it.
+Instead, if you chasing the dollars by doing any job you hate, chase your passion and interests.

 20. What should I do to make more money?

-The biggest ability that living, working and studying in America is going to teach is you is, how to make income, give you the ability to generate income.
+The most important skill you will learn from living, working and studying in America is to gain the ability to generate income.

-When you have that skill, you will be able to survive anywhere in the world.
-That’s why American Education and Life is in such demand.
+When you have that skill (ability to generate income), you will be able to survive anywhere in the world.

 21. How do I make wealth?